SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/data-explorer.html.md

 ### <a name="add-data-points"></a>Adding data points

-To add a data point to the data explorer, click  **Add data point** at the bottom of the "Data points" card.
+To add a data point to the data explorer, click  **Add data point** at the bottom of the **Data points** card.

 <img src="/guides/images/users-guide/Cockpit/Cockpit_AddDatapoint.png" name="Add data points" style="width:50%;"/><br>

 In the top of the dialog, select a device from the asset hierarchy.
 Only the asset hierarchy below the objects selected in the navigator is visible.
-If "Data explorer" in the navigator was selected, the complete asset hierarchy is visible.
+If **Data explorer** in the navigator was selected, the complete asset hierarchy is visible.

 The bottom of the dialog shows all data points of the selected object.
 Select the data points you want to show in the data explorer.
 Click **Add** to add all selected data points to the list of data points.